 Lassen Volcanic National Park is truly a unique and awe-inspiring place worthy of National park status, yet the number of visitors to this park remains relatively low.
 Perhaps it’s due to the remote location of this park with no other famous attractions nearby, as well as the limited time the park is accessible.
 Although Lassen is open year round, access is limited due to snow on the roads.
 This year the 30 mile road through the park wasn’t cleared until mid June and some years the weather closes the road as early as October, making this a small window to visit this park.
 For me, the lack of crowds is what makes Lassen appealing and is one of the reasons why we chose it as one of our multi-day destinations during the busy summer months.
 Here, even during the high season in July it is still possible to find solitude on a popular hike.

-Day 2 of our Lassen trip was another day of exploring as we made our way to the next campground, Summit Lake North which was 20 minutes east of Manzanita Lake.
-We had a list of hikes and places in the area we wanted to check out, but no set plans.
-We spent a little too much time watching all the wildlife around our campground before packing up and leaving.
+On day 2, we had reservations at Summit Lake North campground which was 20 minutes east of Manzanita Lake.
+Basically, we had a list of hikes and places in the area we wanted to check out, but no set plans.
+We spent a little too much time watching all the wildlife around our campground at Manzanita Lake before packing up and leaving.
 Two of the cutest golden-mantled ground squirrels (not chipmunks apparently) ran all over our campsite and distracted us to no end.
 Even though the campground was full, the campsites on the edge of the loops felt open with a forest in your “backyard” and a trail to the lake.
 I really liked this campground and would be happy to camp here again when we visit Lassen in the future.

 As we were driving out we caught a glimpse of the sparkling blue water of Lake Manzanita, and decided that we HAD to kayak this lake!
 There is a kayak/canoe rental outfit right on the water (end of the turn around in the boat launch area) and my hubby and daughter jumped at the chance.
 Normally, I wouldn’t miss the opportunity to kayak, but that morning I wanted to have some time to do some watercoloring.
 The scenery around the lake with Lassen Peak in the background is just unreal.
 So, they kayaked while I walked around the lake filling my watercolor pad and taking pictures.
 Since the lake wasn’t very big, I could see them on the lake and feel connected as I enjoyed my art time.